aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 About
 =====
-The Aim Experiment Tracker app helps to track and manage ML experiments.
+The AimOS Experiment Tracker app helps to track and manage ML experiments.

 For most ML frameworks, we have extended the experiment tracker app and created an app per integration.

 Each app provides the views for the experiments specifically tracked by that framework.

-Together, these apps provide acomplete ML experiment tracking and management experience for wide variety of type of data - from metrics to text to audio.
+Together, these apps provide a complete ML experiment tracking and management experience for wide variety of type of data - from metrics to text to audio.

 The Experiment Tracker app also provides the base experiment tracking and management abstractions - the users can extend them to their preferences.